Learning Home Catalog Composer

 (3414)\begin{pmatrix} \frac{3}{4}\\[2mm] \frac{1}{4} \end{pmatrix}

-The probability of the bit being 00 is placed at the top of the vector and the probability of the bit being 11 is placed at the bottom, simply because this is the conventional way to order the set {0,1}.\{0,1\}.
+The probability of the bit being 00 is placed at the top of the vector and the probability of the bit being 11 is placed at the bottom, because this is the conventional way to order the set {0,1}.\{0,1\}.

 1. All entries of the vector are nonnegative real numbers.